ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 </p>

 **Note**:
-- If you want to monitor your nvidia gpu memory usage during a certain gpu favoured task, install 'glances' & check by running the following command in a new terminal:
+- If you want to monitor your nvidia gpu memory usage during a certain gpu intensive task, install 'glances' & check by running the following command in a new terminal:
 ```
 sudo python3 -m pip install glances[gpu]
 sudo glances